bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bernays.md

 * Now Bernays' work in Zürich was influenced by his colleague Ferdinand Gonseth (1890-1975).
 * Bernays' work on an axiomatic basis for mathematics was taken further by Kurt Gödel.
 * As we have already indicated, Bernays held relatively minor posts considering the magnitude of his achievements.
-* Bernays never married but after he moved to Zürich he lived with his mother and two unmarried sisters.

 Born 17 October 1888, London, England.
 Died 18 September 1977, Zürich, Switzerland.